 Give the Facilitator and Decider Time to Build Rapport

 It’s important that the facilitator and decider are on the same team.
 That’s not to say they agree on everything, but that their goals are aligned, they trust the expertise of the other, and they're working together to push progress.
 The Design Sprint will bear little fruit if one is undermining the other.

-You don't have to go through product development alone.
+If you're looking to turn a back-of-the-napkin idea into a great digital product, Design Sprints are a great place to start.
+You don't have to go through digital product development alone.
 Bring Differential along to help conduct a Design Sprint around your team's digital product ideas.